duneroadrunner/SaferCPlusPlus/README.md

 The most commonly used reference type, the non-reassignable (non-mut) reference in Rust and the scope pointer in SaferCPlusPlus, incurs no run-time overhead in both cases, which is a primary reason for the excellent performance of both solutions.

 Reassignable (mut) references occur much less frequently, but currently, safe, reassignable, zero-overhead pointers in C++ are even [more restricted](https://github.com/duneroadrunner/scpptool#restrictions-on-the-use-of-native-pointers-and-references) than their counterpart in Rust.
 However, the SaferCPlusPlus library also provides pointers with run-time safety mechanisms and greater flexibility, for which there are no Rust counterparts (due to Rust's lack of move constructors).
-So for example, "self-referencing" data types (that are movable and can be allocated on the stack) are straightforward to implement in C++'s memory safe subset in a way that's not really available in Rust.
+So for example, "self-referencing" data types (that are movable and can be allocated on the stack) are straightforward to implement in C++'s memory safe subset in a way that's not really available in Safe Rust.

 Probably the most noticeable difference though, is that SaferCPlusPlus does not (universally) restrict the number and type of references to an object that can exist at one time (i.e. the "exclusivity of mutable references") the way Rust does.
 With respect to memory safety, the benefit of this restriction is that it ensures that objects with "arbitrary lifespan" (like an element in a (resizable) vector) are not decommissioned while other references to that object still exist.
 But most objects do not have "arbitrary lifespan" (both Rust and SaferCPlusPlus encourage most objects to have "scope lifespan"), so most of the time, from a memory safety perspective, this restriction is not necessary.
 So SaferCPlusPlus (and the lifetime checker too) are more selective about what restrictions are applied and when.